goauthentik/authentik/website/integrations/services/zulip/index.md

 ## What is Zulip

-> **Zulip**: Chat for distributed teams.
-Zulip combines the immediacy of real-time chat with an email threading model.
+> Zulip is an open-source team communication platform that combines the immediacy of chat with the organization of threaded conversations.
-> With Zulip, you can catch up on important conversations while ignoring irrelevant ones.
 >
 > -- https://zulip.com